ajiwo/ratelimit/README.md

 Enable memory failover when constructing the limiter:

-- `WithMemoryFailover(opts ...MemoryFailoverOption)` – turns on memory failover for the primary backend.
+- `WithMemoryFailover(opts ...MemoryFailoverOption)`: turns on memory failover for the primary backend.
-- `WithFailureThreshold(threshold int)` – sets how many consecutive primary failures are required before the circuit breaker opens.
+  - `WithFailureThreshold(threshold int)`: sets how many consecutive primary failures are required before the circuit breaker opens.
-- `WithRecoveryTimeout(timeout time.Duration)` – controls how long the breaker stays OPEN before it retries the primary in HALF-OPEN state.
+  - `WithRecoveryTimeout(timeout time.Duration)`: controls how long the breaker stays OPEN before it retries the primary in HALF-OPEN state.
-- `WithHealthCheckInterval(interval time.Duration)` – how frequently the background health checker probes the primary.
+  - `WithHealthCheckInterval(interval time.Duration)`: how frequently the background health checker probes the primary.
-- `WithHealthCheckTimeout(timeout time.Duration)` – timeout applied to each health check operation.
+  - `WithHealthCheckTimeout(timeout time.Duration)`: timeout applied to each health check operation.

 If you do not provide any options, the defaults listed above are used. `WithMemoryFailover` must be used with a non-memory primary backend that is not already a composite backend; calling it without a configured primary, or with a memory/composite backend, will return an error.